Woman hit by bus in Durham has multiple injuries - police

 Emergency services, including the Great North Air Ambulance Service, were called to North Road, Durham, at about 11:45 BST.

-The injured woman was taken to Newcastle's Royal Victoria Infirmary for treatment.
+The injured woman was airlifted to Newcastle's Royal Victoria Infirmary for treatment.

 Durham Police said the road was closed for several hours, but had since reopened.

+Go North East, which operated the bus involved, said it was working with the emergency services to investigate the cause.

+Ben Maxfield, the firm's area business director, said: "We are supporting all those involved, and our thoughts are with the person who was injured".

-Bus operators Go North East and Arriva North East said its services in the area had been affected.
+Go North East and Arriva North East previously said its services in the area had been affected by the road closure.

 Follow BBC North East & Cumbria on Twitter, external, Facebook, external and Instagram, external.
 Send your story ideas to northeastandcumbria@bbc.co.uk.